excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ## Get involved

 Excalidraw wouldn't be able to become such a product without all the contributors that gave us not only suggestions and reporting bugs, but actual fixes with hunderds of pull requests.
 Bla bla bla..

----

-_**P.S.** We will update all the numbers on **1st of Jnuary of 2021** to have a complete picture.
-So you still have the time to influence the results of the December and spread the word, but only if you are supper happy with the product._